dclexplorer/book/src/features/gltf-internal.md

 These new two components are used to map a internal gltf node into an Entity.
 It MUST be a child from the `GltfContainer` and after you create the component, the renderer will create the `Transform`, `Material`, `MeshRenderer` and `MeshCollider` if apply.
 This enables you to receive the updates in case an animation is playing and that node is affected, or to modify them by yourself.

+Note: Skinned meshes are not supported independently from a GltfContainer as they rely on bone nodes in the gltf, but you can load a GLTF containing a skinned mesh and link to the mesh node.

 # Examples
 You can check the examples scenes in the [examples repo](https://github.com/dclexplorer/experimental-example-scenes)